alexandrapaiz/alexandrapaiz/README.md

 - 👋 Hi, I’m @alexandrapaiz
 - 👀 I’m interested in a lot of things.
-Right now, my obsessions are finance, technology, music, philosophy and theology!
+My current obsessions are finance, tech, music, philosophy and theology!
 - 🌱 I’m currently learning about Fintech!
 - 💞️ I’m looking to collaborate on creative projects!
 - 📫 How to reach me: alexandrapaizdelgado@gmail.com